azurecitadel/azurecitadel/content/arc/servers/hack/prereqs.md

 ## Next

-OK, you should have everything set up now.
+OK, you should be good to go!
 See you at the hack!